Sie können diesen Artikel auch auf Deutsch (German) lesen.

 - And their form builder and the ability to send quiz results via email directly from within Riddle make it a clear winner for lead generation as well.

-- The only downside – they have less native integrations than other tools.
-But offering their Zapier app and a webhook on all plans makes up for it.
+- The only downside – Riddle have less native integrations than other tools.
+But offering their Zapier app and a webhook on all plans helps make up for it.

 - Finally, we’re big fans of their unlimited pricing model – unique in the industry – and their diligent approach to data privacy and GDPR-compliance.